CurtisNewbie/miso/README.md

 ## Projects that use miso

-The following are some projects that use miso (mine tho):
+The following are projects that use miso (mine tho):

 - [gatekeeper](https://github.com/curtisnewbie/gatekeeper)
 - [event-pump](https://github.com/curtisnewbie/event-pump)